phatak-dev/blog/_posts/2017-02-17-scaling-spark-with-kubernetes-part-3.md

 ### Deployment Abstraction

 In earlier section, we discussed about pod abstraction.
 Pod abstraction works well when we need to create single copy of the container.
 But in clustered use cases like spark, we may need multiple instance of same containers.
-For example, each spark worker will run same image.
-So in those cases using pod abstraction is not good enough.Also pod abstraction doesn't allow us to update the code inside the pod without changing the configuration file.
+For example, we need multiple instances of spark workers.
+Expressing them individually is tedious and doesn't scale well.So in those cases using pod abstraction is not good enough.Also pod abstraction doesn't allow us to update the code inside the pod without changing the configuration file.
 This will be challenging in cluster environment where we may want to dynamically update configs/ version of software.

 So to overcome these challenges, kubernetes gives us another abstraction called deployments.
 As name suggest, this abstraction allows end to end deployment of a pod.
 This allows us to create, update and destroy pods with much cleaner abstractions than the bare bone pod abstraction.
 So kubernetes documentation prefers the deployment abstraction over simple pod abstraction.